VSciFlight/selenium_team_3/README.md

 * run_all.cmd runs all the tests in a sequence, non-stop

 <h3>Requirements</h3>
-in order to run the tests locally you have to download (get git) the git and create new virtual environment. \
+in order to run the tests locally you have to download (get git) the git and create new virtual environment. <br>
 We used Python 3.10.

 #### Packages: